Recreation Amid Ozark Splendor

 On the south end of the park is Ozark Caverns, best known for a deposit called "Angels' Showers" - a never ending shower of water that seems to come out of solid rock.
 With lantern in hand, visitors can view sleeping bats, bear claw marks and the speleological wonders as the first explorers did.
 For a nominal fee, guided tours are given on a daily basis during the summer.

 As a water-based park, Lake of the Ozarks State Park offers excellent opportunities for water recreation.
 Two free public swimming beaches include bathhouses and shady picnic areas nearby.
-Boats can be rented for either fishing or skiing at the park's two marinas.
+Contact the marina for information on boat rentals at 573-348-1233.
 Paved boat ramps are available.

 Four organized group camps, accommodating between 40 and 200 campers, include sleeping cabins, modern restrooms, a dining lodge with kitchen, a playcourt area and a designated swimming area.
 Reservations for the group camps must be made in advance.